openshift/configuration-anomaly-detection/README.md

 * `PD_SIGNATURE`: refers to the PagerDuty webhook signature (HMAC+SHA256)
 * `X_SECRET_TOKEN`: refers to our custom Secret Token for authenticating against our pipeline
 * `CAD_PROMETHEUS_PUSHGATEWAY`: refers to the URL cad will push metrics to
+* `BACKPLANE_URL`: refers to the backplane url to use
+* `BACKPLANE_INITIAL_ARN`: refers to the initial ARN used for the isolated backplane jumprole flow

+## Optional ENV variables

+* `BACKPLANE_PROXY`: refers to the proxy CAD uses for the isolated backplane access flow.

+**Note:** `BACKPLANE_PROXY` is required for local development, as a backplane api is only accessible through the proxy.

 For Red Hat employees, these environment variables can be found in the SRE-P vault.